tecdct2941/Ansible/README.md

 ## Modules

 In this particualar modules we are leveraging modules in order to create several objects in the ACI fabric.
-The particular objects that are being created are:
+The particular objects that are being created during this demo are:

 * Tenant VRF
 * Tenant BD